DrOliJones/NMR2STL_V2/README.md

 # NMR2STL_V2

 MATLAB code to convert 2D NMR files into the STL format suitable for 3D printing.
+See bottom of page for file description

 This is an initial version of the program for testing, and the application still has some limitations.
 If you use the code please quote the paper at https://pubs.acs.org/doi/10.1021/acs.jchemed.0c01130 (O.A.H.
 Jones et al., Using 3D Printing to Visualize 2D Chromatograms and NMR Spectra for the Classroom, Journal of Chemical Education, 2021).